 Classical Guitar versus Electric Guitar: Which is Easier to Learn?

-Guitar students often ask their teachers about the differences between classical and electric guitar.
+Guitar students often ask their teachers about the differences between classical and electric guitars.
 Classical guitarists and electric guitars generally inhabit two different worlds but this isn’t always the case.
 Andres Segovia, the premier classical guitarist of the 20th century, had nothing good to say about the electric guitar.
 John Williams, however, another leading figure in classical guitar, has experimented with electric guitar pieces.
 Angel Romero of the Romero family, the first family of the classical guitar, is an enthusiastic fan of the Allman Brothers and progressive rock.

 A number of rock guitarists have experimented with elements of the classical guitar.
 The list includes Steve Howe (Yes), Ritchie Blackmore (Deep Purple), Steve Hackett (Genesis) and Randy Rhoades (Ozzy Osbourne) to name a few.
 It is standard practice for heavy metal guitar shredders to go through classical guitar boot camp to develop speed, accuracy, and technical finesse.
 Charlie Byrd introduced classical guitar technique into the world of jazz guitar.